alifsayawais/CheckInCare/README.md

 ### Email Notification Failures
 **Symptoms:** No email alerts received, error messages in serial monitor **Solutions:**
+- **Verify Gmail app password setup** (see Gmail Setup section above)
-- Verify sender email is a Gmail account
+- Ensure sender email is a Gmail account with 2FA enabled
-- Use Gmail app password, not regular account password
+- Use Gmail app password (16 characters), not regular account password
-- Enable 2-factor authentication on Gmail account
+- Check that app password was copied correctly (no spaces)
+- Verify recipient email address is correct and accessible
 - Check spam/junk folder for alerts
-- Verify recipient email address is correct
 - Test with simple email subject/body first
+- Try generating a new app password if authentication fails

 ### SMS Notification Issues
 **Symptoms:** Emails work but no SMS received